oracle/weblogic-logging-exporter/README.md

 1. Add a startup class to your domain configuration.

-   * In the administration console, navigate to "Environment" then "Startup and Shutdown classes" in the main menu.
+   * In the Administration Console, navigate to "Environment" then "Startup and Shutdown classes" in the main menu.
-   * Add a new Startup class, you may choose any descriptive name, and the class name must be `weblogic.logging.exporter.Startup`.
+   * Add a new Startup class.
+You may choose any descriptive name and the class name must be `weblogic.logging.exporter.Startup`.
    * Target the startup class to each server that you want to export logs from.